 Management has considered the risk to the supply chain and consider this low due to the simplicity of the operations.
 The Company can manage the on-site risk at the production facility if the employees were to get ill and have contingency plans in place.
-Management and the directors have stress tested the cashflow forecast for a worse case scenario if the operations shut down for six months and have demonstrated they would have necessary funds.
 Management and the directors consider this scenario to be a remote risk.